Clemapfel/jluna/docs/installation.md

 Process finished with exit code 139 (interrupted by signal 11: SIGSEGV)
 ```

 Where the above is the entirety of the console output.
-This error means that you tried to access a jluna or Julia C-API feature from inside a C-side thread, that was not master (the thread `main` is executed in).
+This error means that you tried to access jluna or the Julia C-API from inside a C-side thread that was not master (the thread `main` is executed in).
 Unrelated to jluna, the C-API disallows this.
 It will always trigger a crash when accessed concurrently.
 Please read the [multi-threading section of the manual](./manual.md#multi-threading) for more information.

 ---